 The following guidance documents/procedures are linked to the Safeguarding Policy and support the College to provide a safe place to work and study.
 It is important to reference these when considering safeguarding matters.

-Other relevant linked policies and procedures.
+Other relevant linked policies/procedures and guidance